Blog

 Some dances are related to Buddhist beliefs such as Kgnork Pailin and Trot dances.
 Others are performed once a year according to various spiritual and ceremonial calendars.

-Robam Nesat (Fishing Dance)
+Robam Nesat (Khmer Fishing Dance)

 There is a saying in Cambodia “Where there is water, there are fish”.
 There is a lively folk dance describing the daily life of Khmer farmers and fishermen, who dance with traditional bamboo fishing equipment such as Ang Rut and Chhneang.